 Mute behavior

 When using external Cisco microphones, the mute behavior is consistent.
-The mute LEDs on all microphones and the on-screen notification are all synchronized and reflect the current mute status.
-If you press the mute button on one microphone, also all the other microphones are muted.
+The mute LEDs on all microphones and the on-screen notification are synchronized and reflect the current mute status.
+If you press the mute button on one microphone, all the other microphones are muted, and mute can be toggled on and off both by the microphones and the Cisco device.

-When you mute from the user interface of the Room or Desk device, all microphones are always muted.
+When you mute from the user interface of the device, all microphones are always muted.

 Recommendations and requirements

-The Room or Desk devices don’t support all types of USB microphones and USB audio interfaces.
+The devices don’t support all types of USB microphones and USB audio interfaces.
 These are the things to look for:

 • The microphone or audio interface should have a stable and linear frequency response.
 “Smart” signal processing, such as dynamic companding, may interfere with the performance of the device’s echo canceller and degrade the audio quality.